Mean Girls Star Lizzy Caplan Marries Tom Riley in Italy

 Get in loser, we're going to Lizzy Caplan's wedding!

-The Mean Girls and Masters of Sex star is now officially married to Tom Riley, a source confirms to E!
+The Mean Girls and Masters of Sex star is now officially married to Tom Riley, her rep confirmed to E!
 News.
 Lizzy and Tom gathered their closest family and friends for an intimate affair in Italy this weekend.

 "This one seems fertile," Riley wrote on Instagram from the Villa Cimbrone Ravello.
 "She shall make a satisfactory first wife."